-I enjoy listening to music – so I wanted to share some of my favourite bisexual / LGBTQ+ songs and musicians, in hopes that I will introduce you to an artist / song that you maybe had never of heard of!
+I enjoy listening to music – so I wanted to share some of my favorite bisexual / LGBTQ+ songs and musicians, in hopes that I will introduce you to an artist/song that you maybe had never of heard of!
 I’ll also provide links to my Pride Playlist and Bi Culture playlist, as well as my Dysphoria survival playlist when I publish this!

-- ‘In the Middle’ / ‘Her’ (by Dodie): Dodies name may sound familiar, because I mentioned her on my list of favourite YouTubers, but I wanted to mention Dodie again because she is just so talented.
-‘In the Middle‘ is simply a bop, whilst ‘Her‘ captures what it’s like to have internalised homophobia / biphobia etc when it comes to having a crush on a girl.
+- ‘In the Middle’ / ‘Her’ (by Dodie): Dodies name may sound familiar because I mentioned her on my list of favorite YouTubers, but I wanted to mention Dodie again because she is just so talented.
+‘In the Middle‘ is simply a bop, whilst ‘Her‘ captures what it’s like to have internalized homophobia/biphobia etc when it comes to having a crush on a girl.

-- ‘Boys / Girls (by Torrey Mercer): Another biexual musician, Torrey has produced my favourite bisexual anthem – ‘Boys / Girls’ – I just can’t help but sing along to this absolute bop.
+- ‘Boys / Girls (by Torrey Mercer): Another bisexual musician, Torrey has produced my favorite bisexual anthem – ‘Boys / Girls’ – I just can’t help but sing along to this absolute bop.

 - ‘Girls / Girls / Boys’ (by Panic!
-At the Disco): Another song I consider to be a ‘bisexual anthem’, I just had to choose this song because its from my favourite Panic! album (‘Too Weird to Live, Too Rare to Die‘), and because simply put, I just really like the song.
-It’s also may third favourite bisexual anthem.
+At the Disco): Another song I consider to be a ‘bisexual anthem’, I just had to choose this song because it’s from my favorite Panic! album (‘Too Weird to Live, Too Rare to Die‘), and because simply put, I just really like the song.
+It’s also my third favorite bisexual anthem.

-- ‘You Can’t Tell Me (I’m Not a Man’) / ‘Pink & Blue’ (by Jake Edwards): Another musician and YouTuber, these two songs about gender, and I love them for different – the first helps me so much with my dysphoria because it reminds me that I’m masculine enough, and that I am a real transmasculine person – plus I just like how the guitar sounds.
-And with ‘Pink & Blue’ it reminds me that gender is a rainbow, and I choose / use whatever colours I want – but that monologue is awesome.
+- ‘You Can’t Tell Me (I’m Not a Man’) / ‘Pink & Blue’ (by Jake Edwards): Another musician and YouTuber, these two songs about gender, and I love them for different – the first helps me so much with my dysphoria because it reminds me that I’m masculine enough and that I am a real transmasculine person – plus I just like how the guitar sounds.
+And with ‘Pink & Blue’ it reminds me that gender is a rainbow, and I choose/use whatever colors I want – but that monologue is awesome.

-- ‘Rebel Rebel – 2016 Remastered Version’ (by David Bowie): This has to be favourite Bowie song – ever.
-I like it because of the gender bending lyrics, especially with the line, ‘She’s not sure if your a boy or a girl.’
+- ‘Rebel Rebel – 2016 Remastered Version’ (by David Bowie): This has to be the favourite Bowie song – ever.
+I like it because of the gender-bending lyrics, especially with the line, ‘She’s not sure if your a boy or a girl.’
 So I consider this song a classic nonbinary anthem.

 - ‘They / Them / Theirs’ (song by Worriers): Like with Against Me!
 I love how this song sounds, and I love the line, ‘you are floating between two lines that don’t matter‘ – which could refer to the gender binary and how it doesn’t matter.
 Plus, it’s just a good jam.